This course may be taken prior to or during the same term.

 Commencement ceremonies at UWF are held twice a year, at the end of the fall and spring semesters, for students graduating with baccalaureate, master, specialist, and doctoral degrees.
-Associate of Arts degree candidates are not permitted to participate in the commencement ceremony.
+Associate of Arts degree and certificate candidates are not permitted to participate in the commencement ceremony.
 Participation in the commencement ceremony does not guarantee that all graduation requirements are complete.
 “Applications for Graduation” must be completed/submitted by the date stated in the Academic Calendar in order to participate in commencement.
 Students will receive information about graduation through their student e-mail accounts.
 Commencement information is also available on the web at uwf.edu/commencement.

 Students who plan to graduate in the summer should apply for summer graduation only.
 Prospective summer graduates have the option to participate in either the preceding spring or following fall commencement ceremony.